Lauriichan/JustLootIt/README.md

 </repositories>
 ```

-Once this is setup you can simply add the dependency like this in your `pom.xml`:
+Afterwards you can simply add the dependency like this in your `pom.xml`:
 ```xml
 <dependency>
   <groupId>me.lauriichan.spigot.justlootit</groupId>